HongminMu/ZhuMang/README.md

 ## **🚀 Code Release**
 ✅Code for Obstacle Avoidance.

 This code is based on [YOLACT++](https://github.com/dbolya/yolact) for segmenting passable areas, without any modifications to the original YOLACT++ network.
 Using our designed algorithm, it converts the segmentation results into vibration signals, with stronger vibrations indicating closer obstacles, to assist visually impaired users in obstacle avoidance.

+### Quick Start
 ### Step 1: Install YOLACT++
 Clone the original YOLACT++ repository and install dependencies: